tldr-pages/tldr/pages/linux/gpasswd.md

 `gpasswd -a {{user}} {{group}}`

-- Remove a user to the named group:
+- Remove a user from the named group:

 `gpasswd -d {{user}} {{group}}`